-Again, the 40 campuses with the closest propensity scores (i.e. the 40 nearest-neighbor matches) within two standard deviations of the campus's own propensity score were designated as its fiscal peers.
+Again, the 40 campuses with the closest propensity scores (i.e. the 40 nearest-neighbor matches) within two standard deviations of the campus's own propensity score were designated as its potential fiscal peers.
 If 40 neighbors were not within a two-standard-deviation radius, the campus has fewer than 40 fiscal peers.
+As with the district-level analysis, we also trimmed out potential fiscal peers that were more than six standard deviations removed from the district itself in any dimension.
 The vast majority of campuses, however, have 40 viable, nearest-neighbor matches.